 How I learned I couldn’t be satisfied

 I can remember when I was newly married.
-My sweet husband allowed me to use my income mostly as I wanted.
+My gracious husband allowed me to use my income mostly as I wanted.
 Therefore, I spent a lot of money buying exactly what I wanted as an adult entering my full-time career.
 It provided me one of my most valuable lessons in life about possessions.

 After seeing something that I delighted in and then purchasing it, after a few months I didn’t enjoy it much anymore.
 So I would buy something else.
 Then the cycle would repeat itself.

-The thrill after each purchase eventually wore off, signaling another “need” to buy something else that would satisfy me.
-As I poured into “me”, it left me craving for more.
+The thrill after each purchase eventually wore off, signaling another desire to buy something else that would satisfy me.
+As I poured into “me”, it left me craving more.
 With all that money available to satisfy my flesh, I still could not keep it satisfied.The more I sought to satisfy my own needs, the more I still craved.
 Click To Tweet

 So my lesson learned was that the effort I sought to satisfy myself, the worse I became at feeling truly satisfied.
-This revealed my real need in life that only could be fully satisfied one way.

 What I learned about my most important need